paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ## Example App Description
 The example app is made up of:
 - An ASP.NET Core Web API app with two endoints: `user/dashboard` and `admin/dashboard`.
-- An ASP.NET Core Web App that displays data returned from the above endpoints on a Dashboard page for logged in users*
+- An ASP.NET Core Web App that displays data returned from the above endpoints on a Dashboard page for logged in users
-- An ASP.NET Core Web API authentication app with a `/login`[1] endpoint used to simulate login functionality.
+- An ASP.NET Core Web API authentication app with a `/login` endpoint used to simulate login functionality [1].

+## Running the Apps

 ## Security Requirements
 - The `user/dashboard` can be accessed by any logged in user.